apache/directory-site/source/fortress/testimonials.md

     :::Maven
     mvn clean package.

- Copy the war file from cas-fortress-server/target into the web-container deploy directory.
+ Copy the war file from *cas-fortress-server/target* into the *web-container* deploy directory.

-##### 3. Start your web-container and you get cas fortress integrated.
+##### 3. Start your web-container and you get CAS fortress integrated.

 #### Client Section

- * Simply put the war file inside the web-container deploy directory.
+ * Simply put the war file inside the *web-container* deploy directory.
  * Open and login to your commander(fortress-web)
- * Create a user with role ROLE_USER (you can change to what ever role).
-The role need to align with spring-security.xml for this statement <intercept-url pattern="/**" access="hasRole('ROLE_USER')" />.
+ * Create a user with role *ROLE_USER* (you can change to what ever role).
+The role need to align with spring-security.xml for this statement *&gt;intercept-url pattern="/\*\*" access="hasRole('ROLE_USER')" /&lt;*.
 This is the mandatory role, with this role we are seperate between the anonymous role and authenticate one.
- * Create a permission object containing your restricted url, for instance http://localhost:8080/cas-fortress-client/profile and http://localhost:8080/cas-fortress-client/catalog.
+ * Create a permission object containing your restricted url, for instance *http://localhost:8080/cas-fortress-client/profile* and *http://localhost:8080/cas-fortress-client/catalog*.
  * Map the permission object and role at permission tab at your commander.
 Currently we only support get for both of the url.
- * Start your web-container and play with your cas-fortress-client later on.
+ * Start your web-container and play with your *cas-fortress-client* later on.

 ### Where to download